parallax background

 This is not ideal, but it is inevitable.

-With that in mind, I founded the Warschild Corporation in 2020, just months into the Covid‐19 global pandemic, to pursue so-called crazy goals to build an enduring company that prioritizes people through the application of imagination to technology and business.
+With that in mind, I founded the Warschild Corporation in 2020 to build an enduring company that elevates talent.

 It’s going to be a difficult journey, no doubt.
 But experience has taught me that opportunity tends to hide where it is darkest, where uncertainty infiltrates every input and every forecast.
 Just keep your flashlights handy and remember that nothing worthwhile in history has ever been achieved without fortitude and a series of failures.